Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 # Streamlined code and work items search – VSTS Sprint 124 Update

-In the **Sprint 124 Update** of Visual Studio Team Services (VSTS) we’re announcing the availability of the streamlined code and work items search in preview to help you find the code or work items you’re looking for even faster.
-Read more about [New experience for search](#new-experience-for-code-and-work-items-search) below.
+In the **Sprint 124 Update** of Visual Studio Team Services (VSTS) we’re happy to announce the preview of the new code and work items search experience that helps you to find the code or work items you’re looking for even faster.
+Read more about [new experience for search](#new-experience-for-code-and-work-items-search) below.

 Some of the other key feature highlights include:

 * [Pull request comments follow renamed files](#pull-request-comments-follow-renamed-files) - Comments now follow renames.
+* [Reference work items in Wiki](#reference-work-items-in-wiki) - Add a link to workitem in a Wiki.
 * [Use Azure Key Vault secrets in your CI build](#use-azure-key-vault-secrets-in-your-ci-build) - Stay secure in your build process by referencing Azure Key Vault secrets.
 * [Bulk Deploy environments manually from Release view](#bulk-deploy-environments-manually-from-release-view) - Go broad across environments with a single Deploy action.